+Scott Ortolano

 Surrealism- Literature

 Surrealists innovated techniques to tap the unfiltered power of the subconscious and reinvigorate the written word.
 Using "automatic writing," Surrealists worked in a trance-like state without interruption or later revision as a means of producing work that had not been deadened by their rational intellect.
 Their interest in collaboration and chance occurrence produced techniques like the exquisite corpse, in which individuals took turns drawing figures or writing lines while simultaneously obscuring preceding sections of the text or image.
 Works created through such collaborative strategies often merged sketches, photographs, cut ups, poetry, and prose to create a collaborative collage that transcended established aesthetic categorizations.
 This genre blurring was itself a testament to Surrealists' determination to eradicate old aesthetic molds.